banach-space/clang-tutor/README.md

 defined inside the
 [traditional](https://en.cppreference.com/w/cpp/language/for) and
 [range-based](https://en.cppreference.com/w/cpp/language/range-for) `for`
 loop statements) and issues a warning when one is found.
-For example, in `foo` the loop variable `j` is not used:
+For example, in function `foo` the loop variable `j` is not used:

 ```c
 int foo(int var_a) {